bbauska/W3Cx-3of5/README.md

 Performance is  good and animation is generally very smooth, since most Web browsers (mobile and desktop) support hardware acceleration.

-<b>Note<b>: 3D drawing using the WebGL API is also possible in a <canvas>, but will not be covered in this course.
+<b>Note</b>: 3D drawing using the WebGL API is also possible in a <canvas>, but will not be covered in this course.
 For the most curious among you, please have a look at the two popular libraries for doing 3D drawing/animation in a <canvas>: [BabylonJS](https://www.babylonjs.com/) and [ThreeJS](https://threejs.org/).

 <h4>External resources</h4>